TaiPhamD/WOLWebService/README.md

         },
         {
             "alias": "client2",
-            "ip": "192.168.0.27", <--- if no IP specified then it assumes the same IP as the master's config "mac": "aa:aa:aa:aa:aa:aa"
+            "ip": "192.168.0.27", <--- if no port specified then it assumes the same port as the master's config "mac": "aa:aa:aa:aa:aa:aa"
         }
     ]